tiagobento/kie-tools/packages/yard-editor/README.md

 ### Usage

-To build the module: `pnpm build:prod`
+To build the module: `turbo build:prod`

-To build the module in dev mode (no tests): `pnpm build:dev`
+To build the module in dev mode (no tests): `turbo build:dev`

-To run the development webapp: `pnpm start`
+To run the development webapp: `turbo start:lib`

 ---